BART is committed to preparing every student for college.

 - Internship: In the spring of their senior year, students complete an 80-hour, unpaid internship in a field matching their professional ambitions.
 At the conclusion of this internship, students will have learned about a profession, as well as how to dress for a professional workplace, succeed in a professional job interview, and write a resume and cover letter.
 BART students have interned at General Dynamics, MASS MoCA, Northern Berkshire Community Coalition, The Berkshire Museum, Barrington Stage Company, iBerkshires.com, Berkshire Health Systems, North County Veterinary Clinic, and many other area businesses.

 - Senior Seminar: This seminar-style course is a structured and emotionally supportive space for students to work together on the business of finishing high school and preparing for what comes next.
 It provides instruction and support to the student when applying to a college, seeking financial aid, and preparing for the transition to college and adulthood.

 Nationally, the average counselor-to-student ratio in high schools is 1:470.
 At BART, we have two full-time college counselors working with seniors daily on choosing a college, preparing a competitive application, seeking the best financial aid available (including scholarships), and overcoming any barriers to matriculation.
 We also offer one-on-one financial aid counseling for families.
 Our support extends beyond the student’s graduation from BART; we track alumni performance and remain in touch with students to offer support, particularly during the often-difficult first year of college.

 College-Focused School Culture

 Throughout the school, students in grades 6 through 12 know that their purpose is to study hard to prepare for college.
-Students learn about college in their collegiate skills and academic classes, weekly morning meetings and field trips to colleges.
-Banners, bulletin boards and college “dress up” days remind students that college is their next step after graduation.
+Students learn about college in their collegiate skills and academic classes, weekly community meetings and field trips to colleges.
+Banners, bulletin boards and “college spirit” days remind students that college is their next step after graduation.

 College Information Sessions